17 Fun Things to Do in Brattleboro, VT (Food, Art, and the Outdoors)

 Although we only had the chance to explore two galleries during our recent stay, there were many more options to choose from, and you could easily spend a whole weekend in Brattleboro going in and out of different galleries.

-Windham Art Gallery, The Artist’s Loft Fine Art Gallery, Vermont Artisan Designs, and Gallery in the Woods are all within walking distance of each other, and you can find even more options by venturing just a little ways off of Main Street.
+Windham Art Gallery, The Artist’s Loft Fine Art Gallery, Vermont Artisan Designs, and Gallery in the Woods are all within walking distance of each other, and you can find even more options by venturing just a little way off of Main Street.

 Check out Brattleboro Museum & Art Center